Kacper Kostorz

-Kacper Kostorz (born 21 August 1999) is a Polish professional footballer who plays as a forward for Korona Kielce, on loan from Pogoń Szczecin.
+Kacper Kostorz (born 21 August 1999) is a Polish professional footballer who plays as a forward for Ekstraklasa club Pogoń Szczecin.

 Career

 Kostorz started his career with Podbeskidzie Bielsko-Biała.
 On 7 January 2022, he moved from Legia Warsaw to Pogoń Szczecin.
 On 17 February 2023, Kostorz was loaned until the end of the season with an option to make the move permanent to another Ekstraklasa side, Korona Kielce.

+On 11 July 2023, Kostorz joined Eerste Divisie side Den Bosch on a season-long loan, with an option to make the move permanent.
+In the 2023–24 season, he scored 16 goals in 38 appearances and was named the club's Player of the Year, before announcing he would leave Den Bosch following the expiration of his loan.

+On 9 July 2024, Kostorz moved on loan with an option to buy to Eredivisie club NAC Breda until the end of the season.